 Learn the stories of educators, philanthropists, abolitionists, crusaders for social justice, investors, confectioners, sister sailors, millworkers, and others as you walk through downtown New Bedford.

-Walk the trail guided by Lighting the Way experts!
-The Whaling Museum’s Emily Bourne Research Fellow, Ann O’Leary, and Lighting the Way adviser, Mary Howland Smoyer shared stories about some of the inspiring women who shaped the city’s history on August 16.
-More guided tours will be offered in the future.
+Walk the new historical walking trail in downtown New Bedford guided by Lighting the Way experts!
+The Whaling Museum’s Emily Bourne Research Fellow, Ann O’Leary, and Lighting the Way adviser, Mary Howland Smoyer will share stories about some of the inspiring women who shaped the city’s history.

 Download the Lighting the Way app to follow the trail on your mobile device.

 Download the Lighting the Way Walking Trail map (pdf download)

 Pick up a printed map at the New Bedford Whaling Museum, 18 Johnny Cake Hill, and at these New Bedford locations*

 Mariners Home: 15 Johnny Cake Hill

 Nathan and Polly Johnson House: 21 Seventh St.

 New Bedford City Hall: 133 William St.